 Married for a decade, Rose and Joe also had a dream, the American Dream, a huge house with a big, beautiful yard in a great neighborhood.
 The couple could not really afford such a home, but they found a lender that offered them low monthly payments.
 It seemed too good to be true because it was.
 Rose and Joe unwittingly agreed to a negative amortization mortgage1 with a balloon payment2.
 Their monthly payments were so low because they paid just part of the interest due each year and none of the (growing) principal.
 When housing prices in their area began to slide downward, the lender foreclosed, although they had never missed a payment.
+Traditionally, one has to miss several payments before a lender can foreclose, but several new types of mortgages developed during the housing boom of the mid-2000s have "call" features that allow lenders to ask for immediate repayment of the principal if the value of the home sinks, leaving the lender undersecured.
 They lost their home and, worse, their credit.
 The couple now rents a small apartment and harbors a deep mistrust of the financial system.

 Rob and Barb had a more modest dream of a nice house in a good location with many conveniences, a low crime rate, and a decent public school system.
 They found a suitable home, had their offer accepted, and obtained a conventional thirtyyear mortgage.
 But they too discovered that their ignorance of the financial system came with a price when they had difficulty selling their old house.
-They put it up for sale just as the Federal Reserve, http://www.federalreserve.gov/ America's central bank (monetary authority), decided to raise the interest rate3 because the economy, including the housing market, was too hot (growing too quickly), portending a higher price level across the economy (inflation).
+They put it up for sale just as the Federal Reserve, www.federalreserve.gov America's central bank (monetary authority), decided to raise the interest rate3 because the economy, including the housing market, was too hot (growing too quickly), portending a higher price level across the economy (inflation).
 Higher interest meant it was more expensive to borrow money to buy a house (or anything else for that matter).
 To compensate, buyers decreased the amount they were willing to offer and in some cases stopped looking for a new home entirely.
 Unable to pay the mortgage on both houses, Rob and Barb eventually sold their old house for much less than they had hoped.
 The plasma TV, new carpeting, playground set in the yard, sit-down mower, and other goods they planned to buy evaporated.
 That may have been good for the economy by keeping inflation in check, but Rob and Barb, like Rose, Joe, and Ben, wished they knew more about the economics of money, banking, and interest rates.